Men into Childcare (NPA Social Services (Children & Young People) ) NPA

 What is special about this course?

-West Highland College UHI will introduce a new "Men into Childcare" course designed to help male students develop the skills and knowledge required by employers and service users to increase the number of male childcare workers in the local area.
+This course is designed to help male students develop the skills and knowledge required by employers and service users to increase the number of male childcare workers in the local area.

 According to the Scottish Government, in 2018 around 4% of the daycare of children workforce were male.
 Similarly, in 2016-17 4.18% of the enrolment of 1793 to HNC Childhood Practice were men.
 The Scottish Government is undertaking a nationwide campaign to encourage more males to undertake qualifications in early learning and childcare.
 Increasing the number of men in childcare means children will benefit from different perspectives and have more male role models to look up to.